umarhassan-mitodl/8.13-14-fall-2016/content/pages/safety-in-junior-lab.md

 - **No eating, drinking, or other hand-to-mouth action in the lab.** Leave all food items outside the lab or in a closed container like a backpack.
 - **No working without properly trained lab staff present.** Do not work alone.
 No unauthorized access, after hours or otherwise.
 - No bare feet.
 No pets.
-- Treat radioactive sources according to the {{% resource_link "8bd3241c-403f-4813-9713-79de6664e7ee" "ALARA principle" %}}, as per your training.
+- Treat radioactive sources according to the [ALARA principle](https://www.nrc.gov/reading-rm/basic-ref/glossary/alara.html), as per your training.
 - Obey state regulations and Junior Lab practices on access and tracking of radioactive sources, as per your training.

 On the first day of 8.13 (Experimental Physics I), Junior Lab students receive a general safety discussion, a lab tour, and a formal state-mandated training in the use of sealed sources of ionizing radiation from a member of MIT’s Radiation Protection Program.
 This training is required for work in both 8.13 and 8.14 (Experimental Physics II).
-Students who will be performing experiments using biological materials, Class 3b or Class 4 lasers, or requiring access to the MIT Nuclear Reactor facility will require further formal training from {{% resource_link "30c1ae54-e05b-4b5b-bb6d-cac428539690" "MIT’s Office of Environment, Health and Safety (EHS)" %}}.
+Students who will be performing experiments using biological materials, Class 3b or Class 4 lasers, or requiring access to the MIT Nuclear Reactor facility will require further formal training from [MIT’s Office of Environment, Health and Safety (EHS)](https://ehs.mit.edu/site/).
 The Junior Lab staff will provide information on the required training as needed.

 {{< anchor "chemical" >}}{{< /anchor >}}